Compliance

 (3) Education and awareness-raising activities

-We conduct training on an ongoing basis for the purpose of raising awareness of compliance with antimonopoly laws among officers and employees.
-On Compliance Day every year, members of the top management repeatedly appeal to all NTN Group employees, through the “Message from the President,” on never seeking profits through wrongful acts, such as cartels.
+Additionally, on Compliance Day every year, members of the top management repeatedly appeal to all NTN Group employees, through the “Message from the President,” that ”we absolutely do not seek profits through illicit acts such as cartels.”

-Going forward, we will continue to enhance the contents of training and other activities, and to realize fair and free competition by educating officers and employees.
+Going forward, we will continue to enhance the content of training and awareness activities and strive to realize fair and free competition.

 - Training course on compliance with antimonopoly laws in each overseas region

-We conduct periodic audits to understand the situation and evaluate if our compliance with antimonopoly laws is implemented properly in accordance with the relevant laws and our internal regulations.
+We conduct regular audits to understand the actual situation and evaluate whether antitrust law compliance at our company is being properly implemented based on relevant laws and internal regulations.